equinor/TimeSeriesAnalysis/readme.md

  Toward version ``2.x`` the plan is to build on top the established building blocks to expand into more *automated* modeling and analysis of *large-scale* systems (connecting sub-systems together), to build **"digital twins"** of larger parts of process plants based on **data mining**.
+The toolbox aims for models are ``grey-box`` rather than ``black-box``, models should be human-configurable and human-readable so that data mining can be combined with human insight.

 ## Contributing
 This project welcomes contributions and suggestions.